madfcat/corsearch-assignment/README.md

 - Stops could be placed more precisely on the polyline routes (visible when zoomed in).
 API provides not consistent coordinates.
 It can be solved mathematically.
 - Time could be converted related to the users system time, not API data.
 - I did not do a lot optimizations in terms of memoization.
 This area of the project could be improved in the real-life project.
+- Autocomplete Geocoding API can be limited to Uusimaa by providing bounding box coordinates